 The results of the study were consistent whether the neurotoxin used was Botox, Myobloc, or Dysport.

 Your diet has a significant impact on your appearance.
 You are what you eat, after all.
 In this post, I wrote about how excess sugar can take a toll on collagen.
 Along with processed, packaged foods, sugar in your diet will lead to inflammation which can speed up the rate at which your body metabolizes filler.
-Not to mention what it does to your skin and overall energy level.
+Not to mention what these non-foods do to your skin and overall energy level.

 High stress levels cause cortisol and other hormones to be released that can wreak havoc on the body.
 Stress hormones rapidly enhance the signs of aging.
 You can prolong the effect of your fillers and Botox just by preventing more unnecessary aging and damage from occurring.
 Your filler could be 98% intact, but if constant undue stress is aging you, you might start to look like you could benefit from more.